-The objectives of this Chapter are to:

-facilitate the temporary entry of natural persons covered by this Chapter who are engaged in the supply of services; and ensure streamlined and transparent processes for obtaining immigration formalities for the temporary entry of natural persons covered by this Chapter.
+- 1. The objectives of this Chapter are to: - (a) provide for rights and obligations in relation to the temporary movement of natural persons between the Parties; - (b) facilitate the temporary entry of natural persons covered by this Chapter who are engaged in the supply of services; and - (c) ensure streamlined and transparent processes for obtaining immigration formalities for the temporary entry of natural persons covered by this Chapter.

-This Chapter shall apply to measures by a Party affecting the temporary entry into the territory of that Party by natural persons of the other Party who fall under any of the categories defined in the former Party's Schedule in Annex 10A (Schedules of Specific Commitments on Temporary Movement of Natural Persons).
+1. This Chapter shall apply to measures by a Party affecting the temporary entry into the territory of that Party by natural persons of the other Party who fall under any of the categories defined in the former Party's Schedule in Annex 10A (Schedules of Specific Commitments on Temporary Movement of Natural Persons).

-For greater certainty, Annex 10A (Schedules of Specific Commitments on Temporary Movement of Natural Persons) is an integral part of this Chapter.

-This Chapter shall not apply to measures affecting natural persons seeking access to the employment market of a Party nor shall it apply to measures regarding citizenship, nationality, residence, or employment on a permanent basis.

-Nothing in this Agreement shall prevent a Party from applying measures to regulate the temporary entry of natural persons of the other Party into, or their temporary stay in, its territory, including those measures necessary to protect the integrity of and to ensure the orderly movement of natural persons across its borders, provided that those measures are not applied in a manner as to nullify or impair the benefits accruing to the other Party under this Chapter.

-The sole fact that a Party requires natural persons of the other Party to obtain an immigration formality shall not be regarded as nullifying or impairing the benefits accruing to the other Party under this Chapter.
+- 2. For greater certainty, Annex 10A (Schedules of Specific Commitments on Temporary Movement of Natural Persons) is an integral part of this Chapter. - 3.
+This Chapter shall not apply to measures affecting natural persons seeking access to the employment market of a Party nor shall it apply to measures regarding citizenship, nationality, residence, or employment on a permanent basis. - 4.
+Nothing in this Agreement shall prevent a Party from applying measures to regulate the temporary entry of natural persons of the other Party into, or their temporary stay in, its territory, including those measures necessary to protect the integrity of and to ensure the orderly movement of natural persons across its borders, provided that those measures are not applied in a manner as to nullify or impair the benefits accruing to the other Party under this Chapter. - 5.
+The sole fact that a Party requires natural persons of the other Party to obtain an immigration formality shall not be regarded as nullifying or impairing the benefits accruing to the other Party under this Chapter. - 6.
 For greater certainty, all requirements provided for in the law of each Party regarding employment and social security shall continue to apply, including laws and regulations concerning minimum wages and collective wage agreements, provided that those requirements are consistent with the obligations in this Chapter and in any agreement between the Parties regarding employment or social security measures.

-Grant of Temporary Entry
+Article 10.4 Grant of Temporary Entry

-Each Party shall set out in its Schedule in Annex 10A (Schedules of Specific Commitments on Temporary Movement of Natural Persons) the commitments it makes for the temporary entry of natural persons of the other Party, which shall specify the conditions and limitations for temporary entry, including length of stay, for the categories of natural persons of that other Party included in that Schedule.

-Each Party shall grant temporary entry or extension of temporary stay to natural persons of the other Party to the extent provided for in those commitments made pursuant to paragraph 1, provided that those natural persons:

-follow the granting Party's prescribed application procedures for the relevant immigration formality; and meet all relevant eligibility requirements for temporary entry into, or extension of temporary stay in, the granting Party.

-In respect of the specific commitments on temporary entry of natural persons in this Chapter, unless otherwise specified in Annex 10A (Schedules of Specific Commitments on Temporary Movement of Natural Persons), neither Party shall adopt or maintain limitations on the total number of natural persons of the other Party to be granted temporary entry, in the form of numerical quotas or the requirement of an economic needs test.
+- 1. Each Party shall set out in its Schedule in Annex 10A (Schedules of Specific Commitments on Temporary Movement of Natural Persons) the commitments it makes for the temporary entry of natural persons of the other Party, which shall specify the conditions and limitations for temporary entry, including length of stay, for the categories of natural persons of that other Party included in that Schedule. - 2.
+Each Party shall grant temporary entry or extension of temporary stay to natural persons of the other Party to the extent provided for in those commitments made pursuant to paragraph 1, provided that those natural persons: - (a) follow the granting Party's prescribed application procedures for the relevant immigration formality; and - (b) meet all relevant eligibility requirements for temporary entry into, or extension of temporary stay in, the granting Party. - 3.
+In respect of the specific commitments on temporary entry of natural persons in this Chapter, unless otherwise specified in Annex 10A (Schedules of Specific Commitments on Temporary Movement of Natural Persons), neither Party shall adopt or maintain limitations on the total number of natural persons of the